The Role of Imam Jawad (PBUH) in Protecting Islam

 5. The Role of Imam Jawad (PBUH) in Protecting Islam

-Indeed, Imam Jawad al-A’immah (PBUH) strived to protect the true religion of Islam despite the many hardships and limited time put upon him.
+Indeed, Imam Jawad al-Aima (peace be upon him) made every possible effort to protect the true religion of Islam despite the difficulties and limited opportunities at his disposal.

 Footnotes:

-1. People who believe in the divine leadership of Zaid ibn Ali, the other son of Imam Sajjad (PBUH) instead of Imam Muhammad Baqir (PBUH)
+[1] Those who believed in the Imamate of Zayd ibn Ali, the son of Imam Sajjad (peace be upon him), instead of Imam Muhammad Baqir (peace be upon him).